echov4/cronical/README.md

 - **Linux and macOS only.** Windows is not supported since it does not have a native cron daemon.
 - **User crontab only.** System-wide crontabs in `/etc/cron.d/` or `/etc/crontab` are not monitored.
 Only the current user's crontab (`crontab -l`) is tracked.
 - **Special cron syntax may not parse correctly.** Expressions like `@reboot` or non-standard syntax may be skipped or display incorrect human-readable descriptions.
-- **Calendar events expire after 365 days by default.** The ICS regenerates on every crontab change and quarterly via the scheduled workflow, but if neither happens for over a year events will run out.
-Adjust `HORIZON_DAYS` in `generate-ics.py` if needed.
+- **Calendar events expire after the configured horizon.** The ICS regenerates on every crontab change and quarterly via the scheduled workflow, but if neither happens for longer than `horizon_days` events will run out.
+Adjust `horizon_days` in `config.toml` if needed.
 - **Google Calendar syncs slowly.** Google Calendar only refreshes subscribed calendars every 12-24 hours.
 Changes will not appear instantly.
 - **Machine must be on.** If your machine is off or sleeping, the watcher cannot detect changes.
 Changes will sync the next time the machine is on and the watcher runs.
 - **PAT expiry.** GitHub PATs can expire.
 If push/pull stops working, regenerate your PAT and update your `.env`.